aryaminus/RN-firechat/README.md

 **RnFireChat** is the 5th session build for showing the implementation of Firebase for building a Chat app; both Chat Room and p2p along with serverless function for push notification.

+In this branch, we'll be using the built layout from <a href="https://github.com/aryaminus/RN-firechat/tree/signInUp" target="_blank">SignInUp</a> branch where we will be working to entering a chatroom.

 [![RnFireChat demo](https://i.imgur.com/vgep2fb.gif)]()

 **Note:**